Travis Dodson

 Travis Dodson (born October 14, 1985, in Silver City, New Mexico) is a retired Marine and Paralympian from Deming, New Mexico.
 Dodson served in the United States Marine Corps and was wounded in action by a hand grenade in the Iraq War in 2007.

 Career

 He competed for the United States at the 2014 Winter Paralympics in cross-country skiing (Men's 1 km Sprint Classic and Men's 10 km) and biathlon (Men's 7.5 km and Men's 15 km).
 At the 2018 Winter Paralympics he had switched to para ice hockey.
 He was on the gold medal-winning team.

+On January 2, 2026, he was named to Team USA's roster for the 2026 Winter Paralympics.
+He won a gold medal, Team USA's fifth consecutive gold medal in Para ice hockey at the Winter Paralympics.